 The World is A Vampire

 As if clicker games and soulless ripoffs of the RTS genre aren’t enough, people all around the world are interested in trying real money gambling games.
-Royal Vegas Online Casino games have achieved a degree of fame in their own right.
-It’s even easier for people to be able to find the games they want to waste money on microtransactions on.
+Online Casino games have achieved a degree of fame in their own right but now it’s even easier for people to be able to find the games they want to waste money in with microtransactions.
 Gambling doesn’t hide behind “gem booster packs” and “fast upgrades” but instead gets directly to the heart of what’s important about mobile gaming – pissing away hard earned dollars on absolutely nothing!
 More and more games are getting on board with this.
 News about everything travels very quickly online, and soon we’ll likely see mobile apps where you willingly put your credit card information in and wait for random charges to show up on your bank account.

 Current & Upcoming Trends

 Mobile gaming and gaming in general has been one of the biggest trends of the past ten years.
 People are spending more and more time on gaming, because the worse is increasingly more and more horrifying and escapism is now a necessity.
 It’s now completely socially acceptable for people to be into gaming regardless of their age, gender, or almost any other factor – because we’re all just waiting to succumb complete annihilation.
 Gaming was once a very niche activity, but thanks to the social and economic anxiety thrust upon us every single day by simply reading news headlines – it’s stranger to find a person who is really not into gaming of any kind.